Ryh1218/FSOL/README.md

 | Shanghai A | 52.4 | 58.4 | 47.6 | 69.6 | 77.6 | 63.1 |
 | Shanghai B | 67.2 | 75.5 | 60.5 | 78.0 | 88.4 | 70.9 |
 | CARPK | 81.84 | 80.9 | 82.8 | 93.46 | 92.38 | 94.56 |

+## Thanks
+This code is based on SAFECount (https://github.com/zhiyuanyou/SAFECount) and FIDTM (https://github.com/dk-liang/FIDTM).
+Many thanks for your code implementation.